 These are cracks or clefts developing longitudinally in the logs after their felling.
 These cracks or checks are often cutting across the annual rings of the log.

 In most cases, their origin is due to a simple cause of unequal drying.
-Thus, when a log of wood remains exposed to atmosphere only on one side, the upper side will lose more moisture than the under side.
+Thus, when a log of wood remains exposed to the atmosphere only on one side, the upper side will lose more moisture than the under side.

-This will result in shrinkage in the exposed region to such an extent that tensile forces sufficient to cause a crack or cracks in the wood will be easily developed.
+This will result in a shrinkage in the exposed region to such an extent that tensile forces sufficient to cause a crack or cracks in the wood will be easily developed.

 The development of such checks could be avoided by changing the position of the timber log at regular intervals.

 This will ensure uniform shrinkage which will not allow the checks to develop.

 The effect of checks on the quality of timber is that they reduce their strength on the one hand and allow the moisture to seep in on the other hand.

 Warping is defined as a deformation in the original plane surface of a board cut from the timber.

 This is also attributed to ‘unequal’ shrinkage.
 It is most commonly developed in those boards that are cut from green or ‘unseasoned’ timber.